 Retaliation against a person who makes a report or files a complaint alleging unlawful discrimination, or participates as a witness in an investigation, is prohibited.
 Specifically, the Board will not retaliate against, coerce, intimidate, threaten or interfere with any individual because the person opposed any act or practice made unlawful by Section 504 or the ADA, or because that individual made a charge, testified, assisted or participated in any manner in an investigation, proceeding, or hearing under those laws, or because that individual exercised, enjoyed, aided or encouraged any other person in the exercise or enjoyment of any right granted or protected by those laws.

 TITLE I SERVICES

-Reference: 20 USC 6301 et seq., Elementary and Secondary Education Act of 1965
+Reference: 20 USC 6301 et seq.

 34 C.F.R.
 Part 200, et seq.